aalacy/storelocatore-scrapers/apify/tayyabaq/storelocator/petsmart_com/README.txt

-Ignoring StreetAddressHasStateName and StreetAddressHasNumber checks dueto data present in the site
+Ignoring StreetAddressHasStateName and StreetAddressHasNumber checks due to data present in the site